 Late requests.
-If you have good cause (a valid reason) for missing the filing date, Social Security may allow your request in after the deadline.
+If you have good cause for missing the filing date, Social Security may allow your request in after the deadline.
 A good excuse for missing the appeal deadline might be that you were in the hospital for a significant amount of time after receiving the decision letter.
 Other reasons falling under the good cause umbrella can include illness, comprehension problems due to mental infirmity, or other circumstances beyond an applicant's control.
 However, administrative law judges are not very lenient toward late requests for hearing appeals.
 If your disability appeal is not filed on time, it will most likely be dismissed.

 Submitting new evidence.
 You should submit all new medical or other evidence within ten days of the date that you filed the request for a hearing.
 If you are not able to submit your new medical evidence within that time frame (for example, if you are waiting on medical records to arrive from a hospital stay), you may request an extension from the ALJ or the hearing office to submit the new evidence.

 Hearing date.
 It can take anywhere from three months to two years to get a hearing date, depending how long the backlog is in your region.
 (Here are some ways to get a faster hearing.)
 As of May 2017, Social Security is required to give you 75 days' notice of your hearing date; in other words, 75 days before your hearing, Social Security will send you a Notice of Hearing.
 At that point, you should start preparing for the hearing and submit up-to-date medical evidence (again) to the hearing office.